 Also Read : Can Male and Female Betta Fish Live Together?

 Can betta fish live together with other fish?
 Commonly, no. Male bettas can never coexist.
 A male and female can cohabit for mating purposes, but must be separated after the male steals the female’s eggs.

 Bettas are tropical fish which thrive well in warm temperatures of around 85degrees Fahrenheit.
 Other specie of fish selected to live with betta should also have similar tropical requirements.
 Platies, corycats, African dwarf frog, neon/cardinal tetras, and white cloud mountain minnows do well as bettas tank mates.
 Bettas tank mate should not have long fins as that would agitate the male betta into mistaking it for another male.
 Betta might harass and nip at other species that are colorful or have long fins.
 This makes it necessary to exercise care in selecting tank mates.

 People shunning violence, hate to watch betta fish fighting.
 As a result of cross-breeding, the aggressive traits of the bettas have greatly reduced.
 Bettas with their vibrant colors, colorful fins, and interactive personalities do attract a lot of people.
 People consider them the most wonderful freshwater fish around and are increasingly finding offices and homes as pets.

 The best way to prevent your fish from fighting is to keep only one male fish in each tank.
-If you keep bettas in separate tanks, make sure there is a visual barrier between them so the fish can’t see each other at any time.
+If you keep bettas in separate tanks, put up a visual barrier between them so the fish can’t see each other at all times.
 Visual barriers can be as simple as aquarium backgrounds or a piece of cardboard.